16 upcoming/new electric station wagon (estate) models

 According to Bimmerpost, a BMW i3 Touring will be a part of the global 3 Series Electric family.
 Codenamed ‘BMW NA1,’ the i3 Touring will roll out of the BMW Group Plant San Luis Potosi (Mexico) starting in 2027, claims the forum post.
 We see it as another excuse for it to be tested with car buyers in the United States!

 Thanks to the electric-only Neue Klasse platform, the i3 Touring can be sleeker and more spacious than the 3 Series Touring, which measures 4.7 meters (185.0 in.) in length, has a 2.9 meter (114.2 in.) wheelbase, and offers 500-1,510 liters (17.6-52.9 cu.ft.) of luggage space.
-Thanks to flat floor, even if it is lower than the ICE model (1.4 meters or 55.1 inches), it should still offer plenty of room.
+Thanks to the flat floor, even if lower than the combustion model (1.4 meters or 55.1 inches), it can still offer plenty of room.
 The ‘Frunk’ could make a return in electric BMWs beginning with the Neue Klasse i3 family.

 Release Date – Expected in 2027; confirmation awaited